 UW Bothell and Tacoma Campuses

-- UW Bothell offers a Bachelor’s of Science degree in Computing and Software Systems as well as a minor in IT and Computing and Software Systems.
-UW Seattle students may complete the UWB minor, while completing another major at UW Seattle.
+- UW Bothell offers a Bachelor’s of Science degree in Computing and Software Systems, Computer Engineering, as well as a BA in Applied Computing and a Bachelor of Arts in Interactive Media Design.
+Bothell also offers a Graduate Certificate in Software Developement.

-- UW Tacoma offers a Bachelor's of Science degree in Computing and Software Systems.
+- UW Tacoma offers a Bachelor's of Science degree in Computing and Software Systems, Information Technology and Computer Engineering.

 - Business at UW Seattle and Business at UW Tacoma.
 The Business programs at UW Seattle and UW Tacoma offer concentrations in Information Systems that address the use of information technologies in business and organizational environments.
 The programs focus on the use and design of information systems to meet an organization's tactical and strategic needs.
 The curriculum includes programming and database management, information system analysis and design.